 That’s why I’m convinced that E2.0 must be an enterprise project.

 Alignment is crucial.
-On this topic I read a very interesting post from Bill Ives, and I suggest you to read the second comment above it, the one from “Mike”.
+On this topic I read a very interesting post from, and I suggest you to read the second comment above it, the one from “Mike”.

 Which conclusion can we draw from his experience ?
 It’s the enterprise project that prevails over local iniatives.
 Even if tools are adopted, if the new management says “game over”, people go back to the way they used to do things before.